 Saban had made a triumphant return to the NFL after the Dolphins convinced him to leave LSU.
 The return didn't last long and most people blame the decision to take Daunte Culpepper over Drew Brees in the 2006 offseason as the main reason.
 Well, the decision to take running back Ronnie Brown over Rodgers was every bit as bad.
 Brown was a nice player, but he exemplified Saban's short-term thinking at the time.
 Saban wanted to build a tough-minded team that could run and play defense.
 He thought the combination of Gus Frerotte and Sage Rosenfels was enough at quarterback.
 Saban has since learned a thing or two about quarterbacks.

 Like the Dolphins and Miami, the Browns had gone through a regime change by bringing in coach Romeo Crennel and GM Phil Savage.
 Like the Dolphins and 49ers, the Browns needed a quarterback.
-Like the Dolphins, the Browns went with another position, taking uber-talented wide receiver Braylon Edwards.
+Like the Dolphins, the Browns went with another position, taking uber-talented wide receiver Braylon Edwards out of Michigan.

 The Bears had selected quarterback Rex Grossman in the first round of the 2003 draft and were building around him.
-Running back Cedric Benson was viewed as a complement to Grossman.
+Texas running back Cedric Benson was viewed as a complement to Grossman.

 This is where things get fascinating.
 Jon Gruden had made it clear to people that he wanted Smith at quarterback.
 He loved Smith's toughness and intelligence.
 Smith reminded Gruden a lot of Rich Gannon, who Gruden had in Oakland during his first stint with the Raiders.
 The Buccaneers' quarterback depth chart was Brian Griese, Luke McCown and Chris Simms.
 Despite the obvious need, Gruden passed on Rodgers because — in a shocking twist of irony — Gruden thought Rodgers was too egotistical and that he was merely a system quarterback created by the offense of Cal coach Jeff Tedford.